 This brief description of Qi is not intended to be a comprehensive definition or statement of Qi, but is intended to give one not familiar with the concept a quick overview and basic understanding.
 Additional information can be found on the web or in the many books referenced below.

 Movies and Videos

-This National Geographic Channel clip hightlights how monks through the centuries in China have developed Chi through tradtiional martial arts training.
+This National Geographic Channel clip highlights how monks through the centuries in China have developed Chi through traditional martial arts training.

 A clip from “Healing and the Mind with Bill Moyers” Vol.1.
-Featuring David Eisenberg and a demonstrations of Chi by Shi Ming.
+Featuring David Eisenberg and a demonstration of Chi by Shi Ming.